- Rosacea is a chronic skin condition that causes redness primarily on the face, but also affects the ears, chest and back.

 Rosacea isn’t contagious.
-Unlike a viral or bacterial infection, you can’t pass it on to anyone else, and you don’t acquire it by being exposed to anything or to anyone who has the condition.
+Unlike a viral or bacterial infection, you can’t pass it on to anyone else, and you don’t acquire it by being exposed to anyone with this condition.

-The best rosacea treatment for you will depend on the type and severity of your condition.
-Modern dermatology has a variety of topical and oral medications and other procedures that can help.
-For many people treatment of rosacea actually involves a combination of treatments.
+Rosacea treatments will depend on the type and severity of your condition.
+There are a variety of dermatological topical treatments, oral medications and procedures.
+For many people, a combination of treatments offers the most relief.

-A similar medication, called oxymetazoline hydrochloride is a topical cream that makes noticeable improvements to skin experiencing pimples and moderate-to-severe rosacea.
+A similar medication, oxymetazoline hydrochloride, is a topical cream that results in noticeable improvements to skin with pimples and moderate to severe rosacea.

-Azelaic acid is another widely used topical rosacea acne treatment with anti-inflammatory properties.
+Azelaic acid is another widely used topical rosacea acne treatment that has anti-inflammatory properties.
 It works by decreasing swelling and facial redness, while killing the bacteria in pustules on the face.

-Laser treatment for rosacea help get rid of the dilated blood vessels near the skin’s surface, however they don’t prevent new ones from appearing later on.
-In many cases, multiple treatments are needed to significantly reduce redness.
-Laser therapy may also be helpful in treating rhinophyma and reshaping the nose to a more normal, healthier appearance.
+In many cases, multiple treatments are required to significantly reduce redness.
+Laser therapy may also be helpful in treating rhinophyma and reshaping the nose to a more normal state.

 The main side effect of laser treatments is the appearance of a rash or spots on the treated skin.
-But these tend to clear up within a couple of weeks.
+However, these tend to clear up within several weeks.